No. 18 Michigan tops No. 21 Minnesota 49-24 in Milton debut

 POLL IMPLICATIONS

 The Wolverines ought to move up several spots after this opening performance when the next Associated Press rankings are revealed on Sunday.
-Though the FBS conferences are on such different schedules and voting patterns are unpredictable, the Gophers will have a tough time staying in the Top 25 next week.
+Though the FBS conferences are on such different schedules and voting patterns are unpredictable, the Gophers will have a tough time staying in the Top 25.
+Michigan marked their fifth AP-ranked foe out of the last six opponents.

-Michigan marked the fifth AP-ranked foe of Minnesota’s last six opponents.
-The Gophers beat Penn State and Auburn and lost to Iowa and Wisconsin over their final five-game stretch of last season.

 THE TAKEAWAY

 Michigan: Though the returning stable of running backs was strong with Charbonnet and Haskins, Milton took over behind a largely unproven offensive line with a young group of receivers and played with a poise well beyond his experience.
-The offense under coach Jim Harbaugh has not materialized the way the Wolverines have expected, but this was a promising start.
+The offense over six years under Harbaugh has not materialized the way the Wolverines have expected, but this was a promising start.

 Minnesota: With seven regulars — including four NFL draft picks — departed from the defense that ranked third in the Big Ten and 10th in the FBS last season with an average of 306.6 yards allowed per game, this new group for the Gophers has a long way to go.
 Linebacker Braelen Oliver, an expected starter, suffered an unspecified injury in spring practice and did not play.